 Participants arrived to the laboratory 30 min before the time scheduled for the test to allow preparation procedures.
 Male participants wore shorts, socks and trainers whereas female participants wore sport bra, shorts, socks and trainers.
 Participants were informed only about the body region objected to the stimulation.
 No information was provided on the type and magnitude of the stimulation to limit any expectation effects.
-The exact anatomical locations of the areas targeted for stimulation were: 5 cm upwards the inferior angle of the right scapula (upper back skin site); 5 cm upwards the right posterior superior iliac spine (lower back skin site).
-The back was chosen as targeted area for After preparation, participants entered the environmental chamber and 10 min were allowed for acclimation.
+The exact anatomical locations of the areas targeted for stimulation were: 5cm upwards the inferior angle of the right scapula (upper back skin site); 5cm upwards the right posterior superior iliac spine (lower back skin site).
+The back was chosen as targeted area for stimulation as it has been previously shown to be significantly sensitive to wetness perception (12).

+After preparation, participants entered the environmental chamber and 10 min were allowed for acclimation.
 During this period, participants were familiarised with the rating scales used to record thermal sensations and wetness perceptions: a modified 11 point thermal sensation scale (-6 very cold; -4 cold; -2 slightly cool; 0 neutral; +2 slightly warm; +4 warm) and a modified 11 point wetness perception scale (-6 dripping wet; -4 wet; -2 slightly wet; 0 neutral; +2 slightly dry; +4 dry) (13).
 No descriptors were applied to intermediate scores (-5; -3; -1; +1; +3).
-We defined the value '-2' (Slightly wet) of the wetness scale as our set threshold to identify a clearly perceived local wetness.
+We defined the value "-2" (Slightly wet) of the wetness scale as our set threshold to identify a clearly perceived local wetness.

 During the test, participants were first asked to rate their thermal sensation and wetness perception before stimulation (i.e. baseline sensation).
 Then, the required fabric was applied on the thermal probe, which was set to the required relative temperature and then applied (and not moved) to the relevant skin site.
 As soon as the probe was applied, participants were instructed to report their local and very first sensation and perception, using whatever number in the scales seemed appropriate.
-The probe was then removed, the skin was gently wiped and its temperature was immediately recorded.
-This sequence was repeated for each stimulus allowing at least 1 min in between.
+The probe was then removed, the skin was gently wiped and its temperature immediately recorded.
+This sequence was repeated for each stimulus allowing at least one minute in between.
 Each participant had only one presentation of each stimulus for each body region.

-Statistical analysis
+Statistical Analysis

 Data were tested for normality of distribution using Shapiro-Wilk test.
-Skin temperature data were analysed by a 3-way repeated measures analysis of variance (ANOVA),with temperature of the stimulus (+4°C vs. +8°C), type of stimulus (dry vs. wet), and body region (upper vs. lower back), as within subjects factors.
-Tukey's post hoc analyses were performed accounting for multiple comparisons and sample size effect.
-Huynh-Feldt, Geisser-Greenhouse and lowerbound corrections were undertaken to adjust the degrees of freedom for the averaged tests of significance.
-Thermal and wetness ratings were analysed using a Friedman ANOVA test and post hoc analyses were performed using a Wilcoxon signed-rank tests.
-All data were analysed using spss (IBM, Armonk, NY, USA) and reported as means \pm standard deviation.
-In all analyses, P < 0.05 was used to establish significant differences.
+Skin temperature data were analysed by a 3 way repeated measures analysis of variance (ANOVA), with temperature of the stimulus (\pm 4 vs. \pm 8°C), type of stimulus (dry vs. wet), and body region (upper vs. lower back), as within subjects factors.
+Tukey's post-hoc analyses were performed accounting for multiple comparisons and sample size effect.
+Huynh-Feldt, Geisser-Greenhouse, and lower bound corrections were undertaken to adjust the degrees of freedom for the averaged tests of significance.
+Thermal and wetness ratings were analysed using a Friedman ANOVA test and post-hoc analyses were performed using a Wilcoxon signed rank tests.
+All data were analysed using SPSS (IBM, Armonk, NY) and reported as means \pm standard deviation.
+In all analyses, p<0.05 was used to establish significant differences.